2026-02-16

 Systems Thinking vs Application Thinking

-Why operational software succeeds when it is designed as a system, not just a product.
+Why operational software succeeds when it is designed as a system, with dependencies, governance, reliability, auditability, and long-term ownership in mind.

 Most products are built as applications: a set of screens, features, and workflows that aim to solve a problem for a user.
 That approach works when the problem is contained and the environment is stable.
 But when software becomes operational infrastructure, application thinking breaks down.